Eat All the Colors

 It is possible to store fresh juices for a few days.
 Fill a glass airtight container all the way to the top to ensure there is as little room as possible for air.
 Then, seal it tightly.

-My preference is to make juice when I want it and drink it fresh.
-To me, the flavor of the juice changes over time and I prefer it fresh.
+My recommendation is to make juice when you want it and drink it fresh.
+The flavor of the juice changes over time.
+Fresh is best.

 Related